Toll Free: 1-877-Info2Day

 Individuals requiring a fundamental knowledge base and experience to apply in their daily work environment as well as towards achieving their Cisco Certification(s).

-The BootCamp is designed for existing and aspiring network professionals (PC technicians Systems Administrators Network Administrators Systems Engineers).
-If you have any of the following certifications, you are most likely ready to take this BootCamp.
+This course is designed for existing and aspiring network professionals (PC technicians Systems Administrators Network Administrators Systems Engineers).
+If you have any of the following certifications, you are most likely ready to take this course.
 A+, Network + or equivalent knowledge of, is highly recommended.

 Module 1 - Basic Router Setup